nigel-smk/jupyter-starter/README.md

 2. from the root of the project run
     - `make jupyter-start`
 3. cmd + click the jupyter URL in the terminal
+4. Start using jupyter! (optionally read on about some additional features)

 ## Writing `lib` code
 - sometimes there is code that makes more sense to write with the support of an IDE